awsdocs/amazon-redshift-management-guide/doc_source/working-with-db-encryption.md

 **Important**
 When you modify your cluster to use a different HSM partition, Amazon Redshift verifies that it can connect to the new partition, but it does not verify that a valid encryption key exists\.
 Before you use the new partition, you must replicate your keys to the new partition\.
 If the cluster is restarted and Amazon Redshift cannot find a valid key, the restart fails\.
 For more information, see [Replicating Keys Across HSMs](https://docs.aws.amazon.com/cloudhsm/latest/userguide/cli-clone-hapg.html)\.

-For more information about configuring Amazon Redshift to use an HSM, see [Configuring Amazon Redshift to use an HSM using the Amazon Redshift console](configuring-db-encryption-console.md#manage-HSM-console) and [Configuring Amazon Redshift to use an HSM using the Amazon Redshift API and AWS CLI](configuring-db-encryption-api.md#manage-HSM-api-cli)\.

 After initial configuration, if Amazon Redshift fails to connect to the HSM, an event is logged\.
 For more information about these events, see [Amazon Redshift Event Notifications](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-event-notifications.html)\.

 ## Encryption key rotation in Amazon Redshift<a name="working-with-key-rotation"></a>